yeze322/botframework-sdk/specs/botframework-activity/botframework-activity.md

 Event activities communicate programmatic information from a client or channel to a bot.
 The meaning of an event activity is defined by the `name` field, which is meaningful within the scope of a channel.
 Event activities are designed to carry both interactive information (such as button clicks) and non-interactive information (such as a notification of a client automatically updating an embedded speech model).

-Event activities are the asynchronous counterpart to [invoke activities](#invoke-activity).
+Event activities are like [invoke activities](#invoke-activity).
 Unlike invoke, event is designed to be extended by client application extensions.

 Event activities are identified by a `type` value of `event` and specific values of the `name` field.